delivervaluedaily/manifesto/README.md

 #### But... what about refactoring/addressing tech debt/anything else that isn't _directly_ achieving value today?

 You can!
 But just not whole days at a time.
-By following the principle you will balance value today with investing for more value tomorrow.
+By following the principle you will balance achieving value today with investing for more value tomorrow.

 #### But... we work in two-week Sprints and I can't change that?